core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Combining KUDOS with Access Control

-Resource where messages can be sent at the server might be following the enforcement of access control means on the request.
+A resource at the server might be following the enforcement of access control means on the request.
 For example, when combining KUDOS with the EDHOC and OSCORE profile of ACE {{I-D.ietf-ace-edhoc-oscore-profile}}, certain considerations must be taken into account to ensure proper access control behavior:

   * A KUDOS request that targets a non-KUDOS resource MUST trigger standard ACE-based access control checks.